chelsejw/declare/README.md

 ## Notable Technologies: Backend

 - Express
-- Heroku with Scheduler Add-on (runs `api/jobs/sendGoogleForm.js` every day)
+- Heroku with Scheduler Add-on (runs `api/jobs/sendGoogleForm.js` every day.
+Due to Heroku scheduler restrictions which won't let me run jobs for a particular day of a week, this job runs everyday, but the script checks for the current date to see if it should run the job.)

 ## Notable Technologies: Frontend